-Calathea leaves are used in the tropics (mostly Brazil) for handicraft and food wrapping.
+In the tropics (mostly Brazil), colorful calathea leaves are used for handicraft and food wrapping.
 Because of the diversity of the leaf shapes, baskets are weaved with the lanceolate leaves, and food is wrapped with the wider leaves.
-The colorful leaf markings of most Calatheas make them economically important as houseplants, and their popularity has been growing.
-The Calathea veitchiana ‘Medallion’ (Medallion calathea), Calathea lancifolia (Rattlesnake calathea), and the Calathea ornata (Pinstripe calathea), are some of the most popular species.
+These colorful leaf markings also make them popular houseplants, and their popularity has been growing.
+The Calathea Makoyana or Peacock Plant, Calathea Medallion (Calathea veitchiana ‘Medallion’), Rattlesnake Calathea (Calathea lancifolia), Pinstripe Calathea (Calathea ornata), and Calathea Dottie (Calathea roseopicta 'Dottie') are some of the most popular species.

-Simply put, Marantaceae is nicknamed the ‘Prayer Plant’ family due to the daily movements of the plants leaves, known as nyctinasty.
-Various plants in this family move their leaves up at nighttime, and lower them in the daytime in accordance to a circadian rhythm.
+Calatheas are part of the ‘prayer plant’ family, Marantaceae.
+The prayer plant nickname stems from the daily movements of the plants leaves, known as nyctinasty.
+Various plants in this family move their leaves up at nighttime and lower them in the daytime in accordance to a circadian rhythm.
 They move their leaves by changing the water pressure in their pulvini, the swollen nodes at the base of the leaf, along the leaf stalk (petiole).
 It is believed that these movements are meant to follow the sun’s movement in the sky in order to maximize light absorption.

 SYMPTOM: Leaf spots

 CAUSE: Fungal infection or mineral build up from tap water—use distilled water and water directly into surrounding potting soil

 CAUSE: Houseplant pests like mealybugs, fungus gnats, and spider mites can happen, treat them as soon as they appear with weekly sprays of a natural pesticide like neem oil and regular wipe-downs of the plant